OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 **_Q.
 Do I have to pay for a needed reasonable accommodation?_**

-A. No. The ADA requires that the employer provide the accommodation unless to do so would impose an undue hardship on the operation of the employer's business.
+A. No. The ADA requires that the employer provide the accommodation unles doing so would impose an undue hardship on the operation of the employer's business.
 If the cost of providing the needed accommodation would be an undue hardship, the employee must be given the choice of providing the accommodation or paying for the portion of the accommodation that causes the undue hardship.

 **_Q.
 Can an employer lower my salary or pay me less than other employees doing the same job because I need a reasonable accommodation?_**

 A. No. An employer cannot make up the cost of providing a reasonable accommodation by lowering your salary or paying you less than other employees in similar positions.

 **_Q.
-Does an employer have to make non-work areas used by employees, such as cafeterias, lounges, or employer-provided transportation accessible to people with disabilities?_**
+Does an employer have to make non-work areas used by employees – such as cafeterias, lounges, or employer-provided transportation – accessible to people with disabilities?_**

 A. Yes.
 The requirement to provide reasonable accommodation covers all services, programs, and non-work facilities provided by the employer.
-If making an existing facility accessible would be an undue hardship, the employer must provide a comparable facility that will enable a person with a disability to enjoy benefits and privileges of employment similar to those enjoyed by other employees, unless to do so would be an undue hardship.
+If making an existing facility accessible would be an undue hardship, the employer must provide a comparable facility that will enable a person with a disability to enjoy the benefits and privileges of employment similar to those enjoyed by other employees, unless to do so would also be an undue hardship.

 **_Q.
 If an employer has several qualified applicants for a job, is the employer required to select a qualified applicant with a disability over other applicants without a disability?_**

 A. No. The ADA does not require that an employer hire an applicant with a disability over other applicants because the person has a disability.
 The ADA only prohibits discrimination on the basis of disability.
-It makes it unlawful to refuse to hire a qualified applicant with a disability because he is disabled or because a reasonable accommodation is required to make it possible for this person to perform essential job functions.
+It makes it unlawful to refuse to hire a qualified applicant with a disability because they are disabled or because a reasonable accommodation is required to make it possible for this person to perform essential job functions.

 **_Q.
-Can an employer refuse to hire me because he believes that it would be unsafe, because of my disability, for me to work with certain machinery required to perform the essential functions of the job?_**
+Can an employer refuse to hire me because they believe that it would be unsafe, because of my disability, for me to work with certain machinery required to perform the essential functions of the job?_**

-A. The ADA permits an employer to refuse to hire an individual if she poses a direct threat to the health or safety of herself or others.
+A. The ADA permits an employer to refuse to hire an individual if they pose a direct threat to the health or safety of their own self or others.
 A direct threat means a significant risk of substantial harm.
 The determination that there is a direct threat must be based on objective, factual evidence regarding an individual's present ability to perform essential functions of a job.
 An employer cannot refuse to hire you because of a slightly increased risk or because of fears that there might be a significant risk sometime in the future.
 The employer must also consider whether a risk can be eliminated or reduced to an acceptable level with a reasonable accommodation.

 **_Q.
 Can an employer offer a health insurance policy that excludes coverage for pre-existing conditions?_**